yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/27-forms-and-props/FACILITATOR.md

 As you demo and discuss these concepts, also focus on the usage of `<form>`'s within ReactJS.
 Spend time revewing the basics of vanilla HTML `<form>`'s and how they work.
 This will set them up for seeing the advantages of creating modular `<form>` components, for multiple use cases, in a component framework, like ReactJS.

+The demo code is presented here twice.
+* `/demo/simple` is a basic implementation, with superagent rolled into the app.js and functions that call upon it.
+* `/demo/advanced` takes that a step further and introduces a utility file that handles the loading using superagent and also caches data into local storage.
+  * this will eventually become the home for future library functions

+The 2nd demo might be tough to get to in your initial lecture, but this is a great thing to use as a refactoring target during Code Review during the next lecture.
+Using code review to refactor gives you the opportunity to revisit the functionality as well as to talk through opportunities for "engineer-ship"

 ## What changed from yesterday?
 Today, we begin to work with `<form>`'s.
 You may still use the same `webpack.config.js` file from previous demos but be sure to rebuild it with students in order to further their understanding of it.